Sukhoi Su-30MKI: Avionics

 The forward-facing NIIP N011M Bars (Panther) is a powerful integrated passive electronically scanned array (PESA) radar.
 The N011M is a digital multi-mode dual frequency band radar.
 The N011M can function in air-to-air and air-to-land/sea mode simultaneously while being tied into a high-precision laser-inertial or GPS navigation system.
 It is equipped with a modern digital weapons control system as well as anti-jamming features.
 N011M has a 400 km search range and a maximum 200 km tracking range, and 60 km in the rear hemisphere.
 The radar can track 15 air targets and engage 4 simultaneously.
 These targets can even include cruise missiles and motionless helicopters.
 The Su-30MKI can function as a mini-AWACS as a director or command post for other aircraft.
 The target co-ordinates can be transferred automatically to at least four other aircraft.
 The radar can detect ground targets such as tanks at 40–50 km.
-The Bars radar was planned to be replaced by Zhuk-AESA in all Su-30MKI aircraft, but this has since been abandoned in favor of indigenous upgrades.
+The Bars radar was planned to be replaced by Zhuk-AESA in all Su-30MKI aircraft, but this has since been abandoned in favour of indigenous upgrades.

 OLS-30 laser-optical Infra-red search and track includes a day and night FLIR capability and is used in conjunction with the helmet mounted sighting system.
 The OLS-30 is a combined IRST/LR device using a cooled, broad waveband sensor.
 Detection range is up to 90 km, while the laser ranger is effective to 3.5 km.
-Targets are displayed on the same LCD display as the radar.
+Targets are displayed on the same LCD screen as the radar.
 Israeli LITENING targeting pod is used to target laser guided munitions.
 The original Litening pod includes a long range FLIR, a TV camera, laser spot tracker to pick up target designated by other aircraft or ground forces, and an electro-optical point and inertial tracker, which enables engagement of the target even when partly obscured by clouds or countermeasures; it also integrates a laser range-finder and flash-lamp powered laser designator for the delivery of laser-guided bombs, cluster and general-purpose bomb.